rust-basel/fullstack-rust-workshop/src/08-adding_items.md

 In our case a `zero-sized` object is sufficient.

 The idea:
-- When we post an item - and the post request has been successfull - then we write to that signal.
+- When we post an item - and the post request has been successful - then we write to that signal.
 - Our list display subscribes this signal.
 Because we write to it, anything that depends on it (i.e. our `use_resource` hook), will be executed again.

 In order that both components `ItemInput` and `ShoppingList` both have access to that signal, we have to `hoist` (lifting the state up) the state.